rafaeltuelho/datagrid-s2i-example/README.md

 Holpefully the Data Grid xPaaS image is also a S2I Builder Image.
 So all the capabilities offered by the Openshift S2I approach can be leveraged!.
 See the [DATA GRID FOR OPENSHIFT](https://access.redhat.com/documentation/en-us/red_hat_jboss_data_grid/7.1/html-single/data_grid_for_openshift/#using_the_jdg_for_openshift_image_source_to_image_s2i_process) for more details.

+## How it works...
 As an extension [this template](openshift/resources/datagrid71-postgresql-persistent-s2i.json) combines the two capabilities to customize your Data Grid Deployment on Openshift:
  * the original xPaaS image template parameters; and
  * the s2i approach.

-Basically you have to add/customize your Data Grid Config using the [`clustered-openshift.xml`](configuration/clustered-openshift.xml) file and than deploy it using the extended template.
+Basically you have to add/customize your Data Grid Config using the [`configuration/clustered-openshift.xml`](configuration/clustered-openshift.xml) file and than deploy it using the extended template.

-See the config snippet I defined on the [`configuration/clustered-openshift.xml`](configuration/clustered-openshift.xml):
+See this config snippet I defined in [`configuration/clustered-openshift.xml`](configuration/clustered-openshift.xml):
 ```xml
         <subsystem
             xmlns="urn:infinispan:server:core:8.4" default-cache-container="clustered">